This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 - Jars – You can buy dedicated sprouting jars or use mason jars.
 Sprouting jars typically come with a mesh lid to make it easy to rinse and drain the seeds.

-- Seed sprouters – Seed sprouters can be round or square and may have several levels so you can sprout different types of seeds at the same time.
+- Seed sprouters – Seed sprouters can be round or square and often have several levels so you can sprout different types of seeds at the same time.
 They allow water to flow down through the layers for easy rinsing and draining.

 Equipment for growing pea shoots